SHIRLEY ANN GLASS's Obituary on Ledger

 LAKELAND - Shirley Ann Glass, 79, of Lakeland, passed away October 5, 2016.
 She was born in Ebensburg, PA to Jesse and Francena Luther.

-Shirley is survived by her daughter Sabrina (Joey) Tomasina and step-sons David (Diane), Bob (Laura) and Larry (Vicky) Glass; grandchildren Michael, Chelsie, Dalton, Lizzie, Justin, and Shelby; great-grandson Kai; sister Peggy McGhee.
+Shirley was preceded in death by her husband McDwain Glass and sister Betty Mellott.
+She is survived by her daughter Sabrina (Joey) Tomasina and step-sons David (Diane), Bob (Laura) and Larry (Vicky) Glass; grandchildren Michael, Chelsie, Dalton, Lizzie, Justin, and Shelby; great-grandson Kai; sister Peggy McGhee.

 Retired with 27 years of service from the Lakeland Housing Authority as a Section 8 Coordinator, she also collected antiques, loved swimming, dancing, camping and the outdoors.
 Shirley was a long time member of St. Paul Lutheran Church.
 She cherished her time spent with family and friends, especially her grandchildren.